 - Sidewalks shall have the appropriate width for their use, consistent with City standards. - Where it is not possible to provide wide sidewalks continuously along a street, sidewalks shall be widened at their most congested locations such as crosswalks, building entrances and resting areas.
 Widening shall be achieved by using curb extensions or requiring development to set back building frontages. - Ample crossing opportunities shall be provided.
-In addition to marked crosswalks at all intersections, mid-block crossings provide crossing opportunities where intersections are establishing proposed sidewalk assessment districts.
+In addition to marked crosswalks at all intersections, mid-block crossings provide crossing opportunities where intersections are too widely spaced for reasonable pedestrian access.
+Mid-block crossings are particularly useful to connect pedestrian desire lines between generators separated by streets.